Skip to main content

 How it works

-Students who are eligible for a reduced course load should plan to meet with SDS and their advisor early in the semester to establish whether a reduced load is needed.
-Reduced course loads through Students Disability Services must be disability related and are meant to be planned and taken early in the semester so that students are taking an effective course load from the outset.
+Students who are eligible for a reduced course load (RCL) should plan to meet with Student Disability Services (SDS) and their advisor early in the semester to establish whether a reduced load is needed.
+Reduced course loads must be requested through SDS each semester they are needed and must be disability related.
+Ideally RCLs are meant to be planned and taken early in the semester so that students are taking an effective course load from the outset.
 Late in the semester reductions should be related to unexpected changes in disability related needs and may require documentation.

 What constitutes a reduced course load?